-Figure 34: Evolution of EAD by SVB portfolio and regulatory approach
+Figure 38: Evolution of EAD by SVB portfolio and regulatory approach

-For this analysis, a common subsample of 57 institutions has been identified (i.e. institutions that participated in all four exercises with an exposure in at least one SVB exposure class).
-It should, however, be noted that the number of institutions for each SVB exposure class is not the same, and neither is the number of counterparties (see Figure 35 below).
-The comparison focused on a subset of counterparties that were reported by at least five institutions in the four exercises.
+For this analysis, a common subsample of 48 institutions has been identified (i.e. institutions that participated in all four exercises with an exposure in at least one SVB exposure class).
+It should, however, be noted that the number of institutions for each SVB exposure class is not the same (it range from 11 to 45 (clean dataset), and neither is the number of counterparties (see Figure 39 below) that ranges from 53 to 4541 (clean dataset).
+The comparison focused on a subset of counterparties that were reported by at least five institutions in the five exercises.

-Figure 35: Proportion of EAD in the common subsample
+Figure 39: Proportion of EAD in the common subsample

-Figure 36: Evolution of the common subsample risk metrics, from the 2017 to the 2020 exercise, by SVB exposure class
+Figure 40: Evolution of the common subsample risk metrics, from the 2017 to the 2021 exercise, by SVB exposure class